albertliangcode/testrepo/Home.md

 These two pages will give the context and tooling you'll need to tackle security issues throughout the hackathon.

-We've already setup a few projects for you to hack on.
-Check out the [Open Source Security Projects](https://github.com/returntocorp-hackathon/hackathon002/wiki/Open-Source-Security-Projects) list.
-For each of the listed projects, we've already forked them to the [returntocorp-hackathon](https://github.com/returntocorp-hackathon) Github organization and setup Angler.
-This will allow you to submit PRs and have Angler analyze them to make sure the issue has been resolved.
+We've forked a few open source projects and setup Angler to run on PR submissions to them.
+Check out the [Open Source Security Projects](https://github.com/returntocorp-hackathon/hackathon002/wiki/Open-Source-Security-Projects) list to learn more about the projects and known issues.

 Happy hacking!